1activegeek/nginx-config-collection/contributing.md

   - **Name of Application** - name of the app with a `[Name of App](https://url.of.app)` format to allow easy clickthrough for discovery.
   - **App Documentation for Proxying** - if the app has any details about using a proxy, provide a link to this documentation (wikis, articles, references, etc)
     - *PLEASE NOTE: This should not be some random Reddit post or forum post, but actual solid documentation by the app provider.*
-  - **Application Notes** - anything of importance that should be noted (partially working, certain resources not loading, cautions about security, implications of use, etc)
+  - **Application Notes** - anything of importance that should be noted: partially working, certain resources not loading, cautions about security, implications of use, etc. Also ensure that there is information regarding the version of an app that this has worked with.
+Variations may happen between versions and can help illustrate reasons why a config may not work.
   - **Authentication Support** - if this configuration supports authentication and whether there are any gotchas when trying to use authentication (i.e. App has authentication by default, must disable, double auth with app and nginx, etc)
-  - **Sub-domain Compatible** - whether the app supports being placed in sub-domain (yes / no / untested)
+  - **Sub-domain Compatible** - whether the app supports being placed in sub-domain (yes / no / untested) - mark if this is the format used for the example.
     - *NOTE: only use NO when you know for sure it will break or the app has acknowledged as such, not just because you couldn't get it to work*
-  - **Sub-directory Compatible** - whether the app supports being placed in sub-directory blocks (yes / no / untested)
+  - **Sub-directory Compatible** - whether the app supports being placed in sub-directory blocks (yes / no / untested)  - mark if this is the format used for the example.
      - *NOTE: only use NO when you know for sure it will break or the app has acknowledged as such, not just because you couldn't get it to work*
 - **proxy.conf / nginx.conf / other.conf** - If using references like `include`, be sure to link the appropriate files as well.
 Where possible, it would be best to remove all include lines and just add in your relevant content to the core `appname.conf` file.
 A user should be able to view your addition and see ALL information needed for this to work.